red-hat-storage/ceph-test-drive-bootstrap/docs/Module-3.md

 ```
 $ radosgw-admin subuser create --uid='user1' --subuser='user1:swift' --secret-key='Swiftuser1key' --access=full
 ```
 > At this point you have a running and configured Ceph RGW instance.
-In the next section we will learn about accessing Ceph via object storage interfaces.
+In the next section we will learned about accessing the Ceph cluster via object storage interfaces.

-## Access Ceph object storage using swift API
+## Access the Ceph object storage using swift API

 - Login to ``client-node``
 ```